playlyfe/playlyfe-js-sdk/README.md

 ![implicit](https://cloud.githubusercontent.com/assets/1687946/7930512/8340d47e-0926-11e5-8275-916d3e9ad27c.png)

+| Note: The Implicit Flow works only in production as the player has to be a user on playlyfe.
+So create a client in production only.

-In this flow you need to pass your clienr_id and redirect_uri.
-Then you need to authenticate your user to the playlyfe Website using the login urr and after authentication, the Playlyfe Server will make a get request to the redirect uri with the access token.
+In this flow you need to pass your client_id and redirect_uri.
+Then you need to authenticate your user to the playlyfe Website using the login url and after authentication, the Playlyfe Server will make a get request to the redirect uri with the access token.
 Below is a simple single page application that opens up a notification stream to receive notifications.
 ```js
 Playlyfe.init({
   client_id: 'YOUR_CLIENT_ID',